It seems like I can hardly go more than two months without drumming

 half—is dotted with a number of fully successful historic main streets, which

 have successfully lured the most affluent demographic away from the malls.
-Communities like New Town, Doylestown,
+Communities like Newtown, Doylestown,

 and New Hope are shopping destinations in themselves, offering a mix of local